Marjorie Taylor Greene’s husband files for divorce

 “Together, Perry and I formed our family and raised three great kids.
 He gave me the best job title you can ever earn: Mom.
 I’ll always be grateful for how great of a dad he is to our children,” she said, adding that the matter is “private and personal.”

-The congresswoman didn’t directly mention the divorce filing in her statement but signed a document included in the Fulton County court docket confirming receipt of her husband’s divorce filings.
+The congresswoman didn’t directly mention the divorce filing in her statement but signed a document included in the Floyd County court docket confirming receipt of her husband’s divorce filings.

 In a statement obtained by the Hill, Perry Greene called Marjorie his “best friend” and said the pair are heading in different directions.

-Note: Editor’s Note: This story has been updated to correctly identify the Floyd County Superior Court.